gravitational/teleport/rfd/0191-workload-id-config-ux.md

     id: "/gitlab/{{ join.gitlab.project_path }}/{{ join.gitlab.pipeline_id }}"
     jwt:
       extra_claims:
-        "ref_path": {{ join.gitlab.ref_path }}
+        "gitlab_ref_path": {{ join.gitlab.ref_path }}
+    x509:
+      override_subject:
+        cn: my-lovely-common-name
+      additional_sans:
+        dns:
+        - example.com
 ```

-TODO: What about an option to map all attestation values into a claim - rather
-than requiring it to be attribute by attribute?
+We may wish to consider a second-order configuration resource
+(e.g a WorkloadIdentityProfile) which would allow customization settings to be
+shared between WorkloadIdentity resources.
+This would provide a unified way
+to control customizations which may be necessary for compliance or compatability
+purposes.

 ## Technical Design